mascarenhaswanja/Design-patterns/ipfs-lab/ipfs-lab/README.md

             }
     }

-Copy generated Hash to download form IPFS
+Copy generated Hash to download from IPFS

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).